Mystaras/DOMjudge-judgehosts-AWS/README.md

 $ chmod +x cloudFormation/deploy_judgehosts.sh
 $ ./cloudFormation/deploy_judgehosts.sh
 ```
 The script will ask you to validate the new CloudFormation stack to be created and will output the judgehost password generated that you will need to update on your domserver (`/jury/users/`).
-Creating the stack might take a few minutes, the script should give you the creation status of the stack every 30seconds.
+Creating the stack might take a few minutes, the script should give you the creation status of the stack every 30 seconds.

 If you wish to understand what the script is doing or wish to debug read [README_manual](./README_manual.md) for instructions on how to do a manual deployment.

-When the script has ended you have successfully cerated all resources with 0 judgehosts. **Update the judgehost user on your domserver or update the secret itself to your already defined secret**
+When the script has ended you have successfully cerated all resources with 0 judgehosts. **Update the judgehost user password on your domserver or update the secret itself to the secret in the `AWS::SecretsManager`**

-Once the judgehost secret has been set on your domserver you can modify and run the bellow command to increase the number of judgehost to N `On Demand` VMs. **It is advised not to use `Spot` instances as if they get claimed while a judge is running a task DOMjudge will have a hard time recovering**
+Once the judgehost secret has been set on your domserver you can modify (TotalCapacity, OnDemandCapacity) and run the bellow command to increase the number of judgehost to N `On Demand` VMs. **It is advised not to use `Spot` instances.
+As if they get claimed while a judge is running a task, DOMjudge will have a hard time recovering**
 ```console
 $ aws cloudformation update-stack --stack-name JudgeHosts \
                             --use-previous-template \